patoliavishal/flutter-FCM/README.md

 **_NOTE:_**
- :warning: I have only tested this on an Android device.
+ :warning: I have only tested this on Android devices, not on iOS devices.

 **If my example really helpful to you then please don't forgot to press **`Star`** icon.**